 The majority of orthodontic patients begin treatment around the age of 11 or 12.
-However, orthodontic treatment may be recommended at a younger age if there are growth and development issues present.
+However, orthodontic treatments may be recommended at a younger age if there are growth and development issues present.
 Some problems will be quite noticeable, while others may be nearly undetectable.
 That is why it is important to bring your child in for an orthodontic screening at seven years of age.
 When detected early, these issues can be treated efficiently and effectively.
-At Roy Orthodontics, we offer a variety of treatments that can address these problems early on and prevent serious issues from developing in the future.
+At Roy Orthodontics, we offer a variety of orthodontic treatments that can address these problems early on and prevent serious issues from developing in the future.
 Here, we will explore a few common growth and development issues, and how to treat them.

 Chronic Mouth Breathing

 Does your child breathe with his or her mouth open?
 This may be a common occurrence during a sinus infection or illness.
 However, chronic mouth breathing can signify a developmental issue.
 If the teeth, jaw joints, and other facial structures do not align properly, it can prevent your child from completely closing the mouth.
 This can result in chronic inflammation of the oral soft tissues.
 If left untreated, mouth breathing can cause a wide array of issues, including tooth crowding, abnormal facial growth, compromised airways, and many others.

 Mouth breathing also results in compromised sleep quality.
 Because of this, many researchers believe it can hinder academic performance and negatively affect behavioral health.

 When your child has a cold, he or she may not be able to breathe properly.
 However, if breathing difficulties are chronic, it could indicate an obstruction of the airway.
 This could be the result of improper placement of the upper jaw, lower jaw, or both, causing the soft tissues of the throat to collapse over the airway, restricting oxygen flow to the brain.